Lake Ayalew

-Lake Ayalew (Amharic: ላቀ አያሌው) is an Ethiopian politician who is Minister of Revenue since 2021.
+Lake Ayalew (Amharic: ላቀ አያሌው) is an Ethiopian politician.
+From March to August 2020, Lake has been appointed as the Minister of Revenue.
 He was acting President of Amhara Region from 23 June 2019 after the assassination of then-President Ambachew Mekonnen.
 He remained acting governor of Amhara Region throughout 2019.
 Lake was a member of Central Committee of the Amhara Democratic Party in October 2018.